GordStephen/pdblog/posts/20210413-Customizing the theme.md

                      syntax highlighting color scheme used by Pandoc
 -------------------- ----------------------------------------------------------

+There are templates for generating the site's Atom feed (`header.xml`, `entry.xml`, and `footer.xml`) in `$THEME_DIR` as well, although these are less likely to require customization.

-`$THEME_DIR/includes` contains theme-related files (such as CSS or Javascript) that will be copied directly directly into the site root.
-For example, the default theme includes the file `/$THEME_DIR/includes/style.css` which is copied to `/style.css` in the resulting web site.
+Finally, `$THEME_DIR/includes` contains theme-related files (such as CSS or Javascript) that will be copied directly into the site root.
+For example, the default theme includes the file `$THEME_DIR/includes/style.css` which is copied to `/style.css` in the resulting web site.